-Douglas College > Study at Douglas > International students > Scholarships and awards
+Douglas College > Study at Douglas > International students > Scholarships and Awards for International Students

 Douglas College offers nearly $100,000 in entrance scholarships to new international students each year who have proven to be successful in their previous academic studies.